MicrosoftDocs/memdocs/memdocs/intune/protect/derived-credentials.md

 Plan to deploy the relevant user facing app to devices that will enroll for a derived credential.
 Device users use the app to start the credential enrollment process.

 - iOS devices use the Company Portal app.
 See [Add iOS store apps to Microsoft Intune](../apps/store-apps-ios.md).
-- Android devices use the Intune App.
+- Android Fully Managed devices use the Intune App.
 See  [Add Android store apps to Microsoft Intune](../apps/store-apps-android.md).

 ## Plan for derived credentials